 The Corporation entered into a development fee sharing agreement with the Housing Authority of the County of Monterey ("HACM") in connection with the development of Pacific Meadows Senior Housing, L.P.
 The Corporation is required to pay HACM 50% of each deferred fee payment received from Pacific Meadows Senior Housing, L.P. for further consideration of HACM's lease of the property to Pacific Meadows Senior Housing, L.P.
-Deferred development fees due to the Corporation from Pacific Meadows Senior Housing, L.P. at December 31, 2021 totaled \$1,661,810, however, only \$935,002 is covered by the development fee sharing agreement.
-Deferred development fees payable to HACM from the Corporation at December 31, 2021 totaled \$467,501 which is included in notes and bonds payable-non servicing debt on the Statement of Financial Position.
+Deferred development fees due to the Corporation from Pacific Meadows Senior Housing, L.P. at December 31, 2022 and 2021 totaled \$1,661,810 and \$1,661,810, however, only \$935,002 and \$935,002 is covered by the development fee sharing agreement, all respectively.
+Deferred development fees payable to HACM from the Corporation at December 31, 2022 and 2021 totaled \$467,501 and \$467,501, respectively, which is included in notes and bonds payable-non servicing debt on the Statements of Financial Position.